International Brain Tumour Awareness Week – The Moments, Memories, and Pizza

 “No way,” followed by the usual next question, “What was your highest jump?”

 It didn’t shorten my recovery time, but my nurse was a skater who could almost land a double Axel.
+She chatted with my mom for awhile, and I was in awe.
+Someone who could almost land a double Axel from my skating region.
+It gave me a boost for the next competitive season.

 The next day, I was released with grandeur.
 For some reason, I was being treated as a miracle child because I could walk without help less than ten hours after brain surgery.
+I made the error of turning down a wheelchair.
+Ever since, none of my surgeries have been a wheel to the door finish.

 Two years later, I’d realize why that was a big deal when I went through my second brain surgery.
 Second – survivors don’t say last.